TungstenRPA/Docker/README.md

 # Kofax RPA and Docker.
 Kofax RPA images are now published to [Docker Hub](https://hub.docker.com/u/kofax).
 Kofax RPA 11.3.0.1 and Kofax RPA 11.3.0.1 are available.
-Docker Kapplets does not work due to a log-in bug.
+Docker Kapplets currently does not work due to a log-in bug.
 ## Quickstart Guide to installing Kofax RPA on Windows from Docker Hub
 1. Download and install [Docker Desktop for Windows](https://docs.docker.com/desktop/windows/install/).
 2. Get a [free Kofax RPA license](https://www.kofax.com/products/rpa/rpa-free-trial).
 You will have your license within 2 minutes.